-- The Baptism of the Holy Spirit is a subsequent experience to salvation.
+- The Baptism in the Holy Spirit is a subsequent experience to salvation.

-- The empowerment of the Holy Spirit is demonstrated by speaking in tongues, producing spiritual fruit and boldness as recorded in the book of Acts.
+- The empowerment of the Holy Spirit is demonstrated by producing spiritual fruit and boldness for witness.

 - The Holy Spirit within produces fruit for an internal work.